aCondeMor/twitterSparkMagazines/README.md

 - #Spark

 With spark we are going to work with streaming and finally with batch.
-The idea is to be getting tweets days before the magazine is going to be put on sale, and we do this with Spark Streaming and saving the results (Geo Coordinates) as the keywords and language are set in the flume configuration we don't need any more from the tweets in this concrete exercise.
+The idea is to be getting tweets somes days before of the magazine launch date and we do this with Spark Streaming and saving the results (Geo Coordinates).
+As the keywords and language are set in the flume configuration we don't need any more data from the tweets in this concrete exercise.

 When we are going to distribute the magazine, we will stop the streaming process and get from HDFS the geo coordinate tweet's information and also the file with all the info of the selling points.(code, name, address, province, sales data, geo coordinates)

-As most of the tweets are without geo position and we neither have the geo position for the selling points, we have generate (Madrid aprox. ones) with a random process. you can use [Json Data Generator](https://github.com/acesinc/json-data-generator) or creating your own one.
+As most of the tweets are without geo position and we neither have the geo position for the selling points, we have generate (Madrid aprox. ones) with a random process. you can use [Json Data Generator](https://github.com/acesinc/json-data-generator) or create your own.

 Starting spark streaming code: